Timotheus Höttges

-Timotheus Höttges (born 18 September 1962) is a German businessman who has been serving as chief executive officer of Deutsche Telekom AG, the majority shareholder of T-Mobile US, since 2014.
+Timotheus Höttges (born 18 September 1962, Solingen) is a German businessman who has been serving as chief executive officer of Deutsche Telekom AG, the majority shareholder of T-Mobile US, since 2014.

 Early life

 He was born in Solingen in North Rhine-Westphalia (Nordrhein-Westfalen).
 His father was an engineer, with three children.

 He went to the August-Dicke-Schule (named after August Dicke) in Solingen, one of four gymnasium schools (similar to selective grammar schools) in Solingen.
 He then did his Zivildienst – compulsory community work.

 Education

 Höttges received a degree in Business (Betriebswirtschaftslehre) from the University of Cologne (Universität zu Köln).

 Career

 VIAG AG

 Höttges worked for VIAG in Munich from 1992.
 VIAG merged with VEBA (Düsseldorf) in 2000 to form Düsseldorf-headquartered E.ON.

 Deutsche Telekom AG

 Höttges joined Deutsche Telekom in 2000.
 From 2006-09 he worked on the T-Home brand, for internet DSL customers, and developed the Telekom Entertain (former T-Home Entertain) internet TV service into a market leader.
 He joined the company's board of directors on 5 December 2006.
 On 1 March 2009 he became Finance Director of Deutsche Telekom.

-He then became CEO of Deutsche Telekom on 1 January 2014, succeeding René Obermann in that role.
+Höttges then became CEO of Deutsche Telekom on 1 January 2014, succeeding René Obermann in that role.
 Following BT Group's takeover of EE, formerly a joint venture of Deutsche Telekom and Orange, Höttges became a member of BT Group's board of directors.